epfl-lara / stainless 0.1.0-ae1c19517b3e78809cb67748504c7d694fa91bd1

 [ Info ] Shutting down executor service.

-If you see funny symbols instead of the beautiful ASCII art, run Stainless with --no-colors option for clean ASCII output with standardized error message format.
+If you see funny symbols instead of beautiful ASCII art, run Stainless with the --no-colors option for clean ASCII output with a standardized error message format.

 The release archive of Stainless only requires JDK17.
 In particular, it needs neither a Scala compiler nor SBT.
-It is shipped with Z3 4.12.2, cvc5 1.0.8 and Princess.
-If Z3 API is not found, use option --solvers=smt-z3 to rely on the executable.
+It is shipped with Z3 4.12.2+, cvc5 1.0.8+ and Princess (branch compiled for Scala 3).
+If Z3 API is not found, use option --solvers=smt-z3 to rely on the executable instead of API call to z3.

 SBT Stainless plugin

 Alternatively, one may integrate Stainless with SBT.
-The supported Scala versions are 3.3.0 and 2.13.12 To do so, download sbt-stainless, and move it to the directory of the project.
+To do so, download sbt-stainless, and move it to the directory of the project.
 Assuming the project's structure is:

 MyProject